DShield-ISC/dshield/README.md

 In order to use the installation script on the Raspberry Pi, you will need to first prepare it.

 - get [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/)
-- put it onto an SD card (e.g. using procedures [described here (note the additional links at the bottom] (https://www.raspberrypi.org/documentation/installation/installing-images/README.md))
+- put it onto an SD card (e.g. using procedures [described here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md), note the additional links at the bottom)
 - boot the pi from the SD card and log into the console
   - hint: when you don't want to connect a display you may just enter the following (note: US keyboard layout)
 ```